shirleyyg/hangman/README.md

 The check_guess method has been updated to update the word_guessed list if the letter in the word matches with the letter the user has guessed.
 In the if statement of the method, a for loop has been used to checks if the letter is equal to the guessed letter.
 Then it replaces the corresponding "_" in the word_guessed with the guessed letter.
 Then it also decrements the num_letters value.

-In the else statement, the code has been updated to reduct the num_lives by 1 for every incorrect guess.
+In the else statement, the code has been updated to reduces the num_lives by 1 for every incorrect guess.
 Then it prints out the outstanding num_lives and also inform the user that the letter is not in the word.

+Finally a function is created that will run all the code for the game as expected in file milestone_5.py so that this function can be called to play the game.

 ### Installation Instructions